Matt Maddock: Efforts to overturn 2020 presidential election results

 Maddock had promoted the false claim that the 2020 presidential election, in which Donald Trump was defeated by Joe Biden, was marred by election fraud.
-In November 2020, Maddock and other Trump supporters protested at the TCF Center at Detroit to disrupt the counting of votes.
+In November 2020, Maddock and other Trump supporters protested at the TCF Center at Detroit to challenge the counting of votes because they felt the legal process was not being followed.
 Maddock falsely claimed that 35,000 ballots "showed up out of nowhere" and that Democrats "were pretty much cheating in front of poll watchers."

-In December 2020, Maddock and Daire Rendon joined a federal lawsuit filed by Trump supporters to overturn the election results.
+In December 2020, Maddock and Daire Rendon joined a federal lawsuit filed by Trump supporters to challenge the election results.
 The suit asked for state lawmakers to certify the election results, therefore letting the Republican-led Michigan Legislature to overturn Biden's victory in the state.
 The judge dismissed the suit, writing that their arguments were "flat-out wrong" and "a fundamental and obvious misreading of the Constitution."

-In January 2021, ahead of the counting of the electoral votes and the U.S. Capitol attack, Maddock and 11 other Michigan Republican state legislators wrote a letter to Vice President Mike Pence, urging him to refuse to count electoral votes from states won by Biden and to keep Trump in power.
+In January 2021, ahead of the counting of the electoral votes and the U.S. Capitol attack, Maddock and 11 other Michigan Republican state legislators wrote a letter to Vice President Mike Pence, urging him to refuse to count electoral votes from states won by Biden until a voter fraud investigation could take place.
 Responding to such calls, Pence replied in a letter to Congress, "It is my considered judgment that my oath to support and defend the Constitution constrains me from claiming unilateral authority to determine which electoral votes should be counted and which should not."

 Both Maddock and his wife, Meshawn Maddock, co-chair of the Michigan Republican Party and a member of the national advisory board of Women for Trump, were present at the January 5, 2021 rallies.
 A video and photo of the couple speaking at that rally is no longer available on her Instagram account.
 Meshawn claimed she had organized 19 buses of people to attend the event.
-Meshawn also texted, "As a leader for Republicans in Michigan, I’m going to stand shoulder to shoulder with Americans that know voter fraud is real.
+Meshawn also texted, "As a leader for Republicans in Michigan, I'm going to stand shoulder to shoulder with Americans that know voter fraud is real.
 Voters no longer trust the system and we want people prosecuted.
 Now is not the time for summer soldiers and sunshine Patriots, now is the time for brave men to do the right thing.
 We never stop fighting."

 When the Maddocks walked to the Trump rally at The Ellipse on January 6, they said they couldn't get in and went back to their hotel.
 After the violent attack on the Capitol, Meshawn Maddock said that the rally was intended to be a "peaceful event"; that the people who "became a mob and broke the law should be held accountable"; and that she was "horrified by the death of the young woman and pray for the healing of our nation."

 Maddock was endorsed by Donald Trump on November 11, 2021.